-Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher.

-- Be sure no foreign material enters the crankcase. - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - 8.
+- Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
+In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Be sure no foreign material enters the crankcase. - 12.
+Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, and then check the oil level and correct it if necessary. - 14.
 Reset the oil change indicator.
-(See page 3-3.)
+(See page 3-5.)